-With the Pro tool you can run from the command line rather than through the GUI.
-You must run the tool from within the installation folder so that it can find all of the resource files it requires, otherwise an error will occur.
+With Total Validator Pro you can run from the command line.
+You must run Total Validator from within the installation folder so that it can find all of the resource files it requires, otherwise an error will occur.

-Note that use of the command line is for the use of one person only as the license prevents embedding within an automated system shared by many people (for example as used in continuous integration) or as part of your own service or software.
-If you are interested in integrating Total Validator into a continuous integration system then check out our Embedded tool.
+Note that the command line is for the use of one person only as the license prevents embedding within an automated system shared by many people, for example as used in continuous integration, or as part of your own service or software.
+If you are interested in integrating Total Validator into a continuous integration system then check out Total Validator Embedded.

 Main tab equivalent options: